In this blog, I discuss why it's so important to use SMART goals and what steps to take to ensure they're implemented.

 T: Time-bound (provides a date or time frame by which it will get done).
 Goals may be targeted for completion in a month, in a quarter or in a year.
 Many people find it useful to have a big annual goal that can be broken into quarterly goals.

 Setting goals requires a number of things up front before you start to develop them.
+They also require steps after they are written to make sure you follow through.

 1. Prioritize by knowing your why: In which areas of your life do you most want to begin and why?
 Your "why" is truly your foundation.
 If you haven't asked yourself why reaching a certain financial goal, or attaining a certain number of properties is important to you, it's hard to write clear goals.
 Begin with a vision (both a statement and visual representation are important).
 For more about visioning, check out my blog: https://inc.newzenler.com/blog...